 Q: What are the changes you saw in the past twenty or so years in San Francisco Sushi Restaurant scene?

-H: There are less and less Japanese Sushi Chefs from Japan now.
-In older days, it was a lot easier to find a job, but now, everything is different and it's economically challenging to live in San Francisco like I used to.
-Because of that, I think it's more difficult for younger people to live and work as a Sushi Chef in San Francisco.
+H: There are fewer and fewer Japanese Sushi Chefs from Japan now.
+In the older days, it was a lot easier to find a job, but now, everything is different and it's economically challenging to live in San Francisco like I used to.
+Because of that, I think it's more difficult for younger people to live and work as Sushi Chef in San Francisco.

 Q: What are your future plans?